ccasement/DistPlotter/cran-comments.md

     'lastMiKTeXException'

   There were 2 NOTES.
-The first NOTE is due to my needing to fix an important and time-sensitive issue in my code.
+The first NOTE is due to my needing to fix an important and time-sensitive issue in our code.
 Thank you for understanding!
 The second NOTE might be due to a bug/crash in MiKTeX, as is noted in R-hub issue #503, which can be found at https://github.com/r-hub/rhub/issues/503.